Evgeny105/tcx_bot/README.md

 ---

-## Disclaimer
+## Notes from the Author

-This project was created as a personal tool over a couple of evenings and is not intended to be a polished or exemplary project.
-If you have constructive feedback or suggestions, feel free to share—they are much appreciated!
+This bot was created "on the fly" over a couple of evenings for personal use and is not intended as a reference implementation.
+If you have constructive suggestions (not just criticism), I’d be happy to hear them!